boardfish/dissertation/contents/0-introduction.md

 homes.

-Though many escape rooms live up to their name, the aim in an overwhelming 54% of cases is not to escape the room - goals in escape rooms can be to investigate a crime or mystery, engage with the supernatural, or solve a murder [@nicholson2015peeking].
-This can be particularly unique in educational applications of escape rooms, in which the subject matter and goal often relate directly to a learning objective.
+Though many escape rooms live up to their name, the aim in an overwhelming 54% of cases is not to escape the room - goals range from investigating a crime or mystery to engaging with the supernatural or solving a murder [@nicholson2015peeking].
+The goal can be particularly unique in educational applications of escape rooms, in which the subject matter and goal are often inspired by a learning objective.

 The goal in this project was to understand the needs of the commercial escape room industry, such that a product could be developed to remedy them.
 Such a